xrust83/homebridge-config-ui-x/CONTRIBUTING.md

 Pull requests are welcome from everyone.

-This project is written in [TypeScript](https://www.typescriptlang.org/) and uses [Nest.js](https://nestjs.com/) for the server and [Angular](https://angular.io/) for the client UI.
+This project is written in [TypeScript](https://www.typescriptlang.org/) and uses [Nest.js](https://nestjs.com/) for the server and [Angular](https://angular.dev/) for the client UI.

 ## Getting Setup

+> [!NOTE]
-_Note: The Raspberry Pi and similar boards do not meet the memory or CPU requirements required to set up the development environment._
+> The Raspberry Pi and similar boards do not meet the memory or CPU requirements required to set up the development environment.

 First, remove any globally installed versions of `homebridge-config-ui-x` you may have installed on your development machine: